1808 Info 4 for William Crompton

 Fred Crompton Son 1 Yorks, Burton Agnes

-At sometime after the birth of the couples final son, and before the 1901 census Elizabeth died.
-William, Sarah j and Charles h have left home.
-Mary Cooper, though married, has moved in to 6 Eastgate Lane, Rudstone with her three children.
+Elizabeth died in the third quarter of 1896 (GRO ref: Bridlington 9d 255).
+By the 1901 census William, Sarah J and Charles H have left home.
+Mary COOPER, though married, had moved in to 6 Eastgate Lane, Rudston with her three children.
 Joseph seems to have settled in Rudston for some seven years.

 1901 Census Sun/Mon 31st March/1st April 1901